Environmental Science & Policy course @ William & Mary

 “The universe is made of stories, not atoms.” – Muriel Rukeyser

-This interdisciplinary course trains students to translate scientific research into compelling science stories that engage a broad public audience.
-Using a journalistic writing style and applying best practices of effective science communication, students craft creative nonfiction narrative short stories, magazine feature stories, and radio podcast episodes.
-The classroom functions like a newsroom, with the professor as the “editor” and each student as a “journalist” reporting on research being conducted at William & Mary, VIMS, and beyond.
-The class is interactive and hands-on, integrating class discussion, pair/group work, public presentations, peer-critiques, and workshops on interviewing and podcast production and editing.
-Podcasts and written products will serve as polished additions to student professional portfolios.
+Science Communication is the communication of science-related topics to non-experts, often in the form of a narrative.
+This interdisciplinary, College 400 capstone course trains students to translate obscure scientific research into compelling science stories that engage a broad public audience.
+Using a journalistic writing style and applying best practices of effective science communication, students craft creative nonfiction narrative short stories, magazine features, and radio podcast episodes.
+The classroom functions like a newsroom, with the professor as the editor and each student as a science journalist reporting on research being conducted at William & Mary, VIMS, and beyond.
+The class is interactive and hands-on, integrating class discussion, peer work, and workshops on interviewing, sound design, and podcast production and editing.
+Final assignments will serve as polished additions to student professional portfolios.